 Hawks get their most lopsided win ever, 126-80 over Kings

-ATLANTA (AP) — Dewayne Dedmon scored a career-high 20 points and had 14 rebounds, and the Atlanta Hawks rode a dominant first half to the most lopsided win in franchise history, 126-80 over the Sacramento Kings on Wednesday night.
+Dewayne Dedmon scored a career-high 20 points and had 14 rebounds, and the Hawks rode a dominant first half to a 126-80 win over the Sacramento Kings on Wednesday night.

-Dennis Schroder had 21 points and eight assists for hot-shooting Atlanta, which snapped a four-game losing streak and won for the first time at home.
+Dennis Schroder had 21 points and eight assists for Atlanta.

 Atlanta pulled away with two 12-0 runs in the second quarter and took a 64-35 lead into halftime.
 The Hawks made six 3-pointers in the quarter.

 Zach Randolph led the Kings with 16 points.
-George Hill had 12 and was Sacramento’s only other scorer in double figures.
+Hill was Sacramento’s only other scorer in double figures.

-Prince and rookie John Collins each had 14 points.
+Rookie John Collins had 14 points.
 Isaiah Taylor had 12 points, and Marco Belinelli and Malcolm Delaney each had 10 as the Hawks had eight scorers in double figures.

 Dedmon’s 14 rebounds set a season high.